Cheapseanuts/ResponsiveWebFinalProject/README.md

 7. references

 You don’t have to organize your site according to the twelve types of content listed above; it can be any organization you want.
-DONE - There must be at least five pages.
+There must be at least five pages.
-DONE - There must be a consistent navigation scheme on all pages.
+There must be a consistent navigation scheme on all pages.
-DONE - All pages should use a consistent design scheme - colours, graphics, lines, etc. - so that userS always know they're on your site.
+All pages should use a consistent design scheme - colours, graphics, lines, etc. - so that userS always know they're on your site.
-DONE - At least one page should contain a large amount of text.
+At least one page should contain a large amount of text.
-DONE - At least one page should contain an image slideshow.
+At least one page should contain an image slideshow.

-DONE - Your site must be designed for at least three screen sizes: mobile (small), tablet (medium), and desktop (large).
+Your site must be designed for at least three screen sizes: mobile (small), tablet (medium), and desktop (large).
 The site content must automatically adjust to changing screen sizes.

 In addition, you should implement responsive typography, responsive image sizes, and other sizing/layout features that we have learned about in this course.
 (For example, don’t clutter up the mobile screen with a sidebar; use a drop-down or slide-out instead.)

 Your site must incorporate each of the following Bootstrap components:
-DONE - Navigation Panel(s)
+Navigation Panel(s)
-DONE - Slideshow/Carousel
+Slideshow/Carousel
-DONE - Cards
+Cards
-Kinda DONE - Responsive Typography
+Responsive Typography
-DONE - Responsive Images
+Responsive Images
 Drop-down Lists
-DONE - Tooltips
+Tooltips
-DONE - Collapsible Content
+Collapsible Content

-Due date 1: DONE
+Due date 1:
 Country Choice and Team Members
 Mockups of your site’s pages.
 Show the general layout idea for three of your pages in the the three required sizes (nine mockups in total).
 Sample of one of the required Bootstrap components.